Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

 canAttendAllAppointments([[6,7], [2,4], [8,12]])//true, None of the appointments overlap, therefore a person can attend all of them. canAttendAllAppointments([[4,5], [2,3], [3,6]])//false, Since [4,5] and [3,6] overlap, a person cannot attend both of these appointments.
 ````
-- The time complexity of the above algorithm is `O(N*logN)`, where `‘N’` is the total number of appointments.
+- The time complexity of the above algorithm is `O(N*logN)`, where `N` is the total number of appointments.
 Though we are iterating the intervals only once, our algorithm will take `O(N * logN)` since we need to sort them in the beginning.
 - The space complexity of the above algorithm will be `O(N)`, which we need for sorting.

 > 🌟 Given a list of appointments, find all the conflicting appointments.